PeterHallonmark/clang-tidy-misra/README.md

 an independent initiative to develop clang-tidy checks for MISRA C 2023 and MISRA C 2012.
 Any contributions or code changes are not officially endorsed by MISRA or LLVM.

-## Copyright Notice and MISRA Compliance

-This project uses MISRA C 2023 and MISRA C 2012 metadata such as rule IDs, rule categories and the programming language versions the rule applies to (required for verification purpose).
-However, the actual MISRA headings and text are not included in this repository as they are copyrighted by the MISRA organization.

-The goal of this project is to provide MISRA-compliant checks without directly reproducing copyrighted headings or texts.
-By using only metadata this project aims to make it possible to contribute to the LLVM project in the future.